Truth & Courage: Develop Conversational Skills to Implement a Coaching Culture

-That’s why, as more leaders experience the value of coaching, they recognize the importance of coaching, its appeal has expanded dramatically, and so has the demand for interventions that can deliver this kind of culture.
+That’s why, as more leaders experience the value of coaching, they recognize the importance of coaching skills.
+In recent years, its appeal has expanded dramatically and so has the demand for interventions that can deliver a coaching culture.

-A group or organizational culture is expressed in the rules about how we behave, communicate, relate, and belong, or don’t.
+A group or organizational culture is expressed in the rules about how we behave, communicate, relate, and belong — or don’t.
 It’s not just about the exchange between coach and coachee, but also about how everyone in the organization interacts with one another in their everyday conversations.

-- Coaching in the moment.
-These take place in hallways and across tables and desks throughout the organization.
-The focus is usually on current temporary problems about performance, relationships, morale, and engagement.
+- Coaching in the moment: These coaching conversations take place in hallways and across tables throughout the organization.
+The focus is usually on current, temporary problems about performance, relationships, morale, and engagement.

-- Mentoring conversations.
-Most great mentoring depends on coaching skills that generate value through thinking together and mutually exploring alternatives.
+- Mentoring conversations: Most great mentoring depends on coaching skills that generate value by working together to think through and explore alternatives.
 Teaching is just a small part of the best mentoring relationships.

-- Team coaching.
-Groups and teams spend time talking about the group identity and obligations to each other and stakeholders on a consistent basis.
+- Team coaching: This happens when groups and teams spend time talking about the group identity and obligations to each other and stakeholders on a consistent basis.

 It’s likely that as more coaching cultures emerge, there will be many more settings in which coaching skills are put to use, but these 5 scenarios form the core functions of coaching that you can start implementing or improving today to create a culture of truth, courage, and increased psychological safety at your organization.